Cremastobombycia chromolaenae

 Identification

 As a newly described with limited published information, diagnostic morphological features for field identification are not well documented in available sources.
-The species belongs to the Cremastobombycia, which contains small with characteristic patterns and structures that require examination.
+The species belongs to the Cremastobombycia, which contains small with characteristic wing patterns and genitalia structures that require examination.

 Habitat